logo for cat-lovers-only.com

 If your cat has diarrhea:

 What is causing your cat’s diarrhea?
 If you think it was caused by a change in diet, put your cat back on her former diet.
 Table scraps?
-Don't feed your cat anything with spices or sauce.
+Don't feed your cat anything with spices or sauce (some would say not to feed your cat human food at all).

 If you suspect she's eaten something toxic, get her to a vet immediately.
 Have your vet's emergency number easily available.
 You can also contact the Animal Poison Control Center.